danthegoodman1/quick-convex/README.md

 - Officially maintained by the Convex team.
 - Operationally simpler in many common setups.
 - Production proven at scale in Convex
+- More aggressive about cleanup (less noise/waste for low-resource projects)

 ### Workpools edge case to be aware of